 The fundamental challenge of this use case is the assumption that there are different network conditions in each segment, i.e., the Grade of Service (GoS) for IP traffic (here: RTP packets) diverges per network domain Xi.
 Each provider is interested in trying to figure out the GoS of their peering partners, besides the measurement of his own GoS values.
 This is in order to estimate the impact on the end-to-end QoS like the QoE conditions for users A and B.

-Such an analysis is basically feasible, when the measurement segments would be bounded by H.248 BGWs, the usage of RTCP XR and the H.248.48 based "performance monitoring suite" (e.g., plus H.248.71) in order to configure MPs, CPs, RPs, LPs and/or FPs.
+Such an analysis is basically feasible, when the measurement segments are bounded by H.248 BGWs, the usage of RTCP XR and the H.248.48 based "performance monitoring suite" (e.g., plus H.248.71) in order to configure MPs, CPs, RPs, LPs and/or FPs.

 …